The page has been translated by Gen AI.

 • To terminate the Kubernetes Engine service, you must delete all node pools added to the cluster

-• If the service is terminated, the running service may be stopped immediately, so termination is necessary after considering the impact of service interruption
+• If the service is terminated, the running service may be stopped immediately, so termination is necessary considering the impact of service interruption

 Detailed Information